A wood table top attached with table top fasteners will help to prevent cracking caused by movement from seasonal changes.

 Kerf Table Top Fasteners

-Another option for attaching a table top to a furniture project is with a kerf fastener.
-With this option a groove is cut in the apron using the kerf or width of a table saw blade.
+Another option for attaching a table top to a furniture project is a “Z” fastener or kerf fastener.
+With this option, a groove is cut in the apron using the kerf or width of a table saw blade.
 Then the table top fastener is inserted into the groove and attached to the table top with a screw.

 DIY Table Top Fasteners

-You can make your own DIY table top fasteners using scrap wood and a plate joiner or biscuit joiner.
+Using scrap wood and a plate joiner or biscuit joiner, you can make your own DIY table top fasteners.
 For this example, I used “0” biscuits.
 “0” biscuits are about 2” long.

 I placed the board on the Kreg Mobile Project Center and against the bench dogs.
 I used the biscuit joiner to cut slots in the middle of each section.